sjdv1982/seamless/seamless-towards-02.md

   The master may also ask: what about this graph? and get back some information on how easy it would be to execute.
   For any context request in any mode, the worker must either refuse quickly, return an error, or return the result (as either a value or as a sharing handle).
-The master has at most one interactive worker, in the form of a REST server.
+The master has any number of interactive workers, in the form of REST servers.
-The master may send the following requests, which the worker must quickly either acknowledge or refuse:
+The master may send the following requests, which a worker must quickly either acknowledge or refuse:
   - How busy are you?
 (Do you have free channels?
 A graph topology may be sent already)
   - Open a new channel (returns a channel ID; a graph topology may be sent already) On an opened channel: